Microsoft/IntuneDocs.pt-pt/intune/planning-guide-onboarding.md

 ### <a name="task-4-assign-intune-and-office-365-user-licenses"></a>Tarefa 4: Atribuir licenças de utilizador do Intune e o Office 365

 Todos os utilizadores que visar para a implementação do Office 365 e do EMS/Intune têm de ter uma licença atribuída.
-Pode atribuir licenças do Office 365 e do EMS/Intune no Portal do Centro de Administração do Office 365.
+Pode atribuir licenças do Office 365 no Centro de administração do Microsoft 365 e do EMS/Intune.

 -   Saiba mais sobre [como atribuir licenças do Intune](licenses-assign.md).